 Design in the Solar System

-Two of these patterns in the Solar System are that the planet's orbits are inclined very little and they are close to being circles.
+Two important patterns in the Solar System are that the planet orbits are inclined very little and they are close to being circles.
 (Again, Pluto is an exception to this.)
 Evolutionist space scientists usually believe that the planet orbits are near the plane of the earth's orbit in angle because all the planets were once part of the same spinning cloud that became our Solar System.
 In such a large spinning cloud, collisions would tend to flatten it into a rotating disk.
-It could be that the low inclination angles are actually by design instead, to allow people on earth to see the planets.
+It could be that the low inclination angles are actually by design instead, to allow people on Earth to see the planets more frequently.
 The planet orbits may also exhibit design in being nearly circular.
-If planetary orbits were very elliptical in shape, collisions would be much more likely.
+If planetary orbits were very elliptical in shape, collisions would be much more likely and the planets might slowly alter each other's orbits.
 Elliptic orbits often precess, which means the orbit itself rotates slowly.
 Precession can lead to orbits crossing each other on occasion, making collisions more likely.
-We can be glad that the planets go on in their paths and never collide.
+We can be glad that the planets go on in their paths and never collide and they never come too close to each other.
 This is safe for us.

 If the inclination angles of the planet orbits were not small we would not be able to see the planets well from earth.
 The angle one must look at in the sky to see a planet, such as Mars for instance, depends on the inclination of Mar's orbit and on the latitude on earth at which the person is standing.
 Since the earth is tilted it also depends on where the earth is in its orbit at the time.
 All this means that if the planet orbits were inclined at high angles, the planets would only be visible to us rarely and perhaps only for people at certain latitudes on earth.
 Individuals living near the equator might seldom or never see a planet if it's orbit were inclined a great deal.
-It would not serve God's purpose for it to be so hard to see the planets, because Genesis 1:14-18 says the lights we see in the sky are to mark seasons and days.
+It would not serve God's purpose for it to be so hard to see the planets, because Genesis 1:14-18 says the lights we see in the sky are to mark seasons, days, and years.
 The light of the stars and planets give order and beauty to the night and twilight times.
-Since the planet orbits are inclined small angles, most people, wherever they live are able to see the planets much of the year, each planet at its own times and dates.
+Since the planet orbits are inclined small angles, most people, wherever they live, are able to see the planets fairly frequently, each planet at its own times and dates.